flyspray/flyspray/README.md

 #### Installing from prepackaged releases that include also needed 3rd party libraries

-Choose the matching download for your php version from http://www.flyspray.org/docs/download/

-    unzip flyspray-1.0*.zip  (or tar xzf flyspray-1.0*.tgz if you prefer .tgz downloads)
+    tar xzf flyspray-1.0-rc8.tgz

-Point your webbrowser where use unzipped the download file and follow the configuration instructions.
+Rename folder flyspray-1.0-rc8 to shorter name or move to webroot if you want and point your webbrowser there and follow the configuration instructions.

 #### Installing from source releases via command line

-    unzip flyspray-1.0*.zip  (or tar xzf flyspray-1.0*.tar.gz if you prefer the .tar.gz download) cd flyspray-1.0*
+    curl -L https://github.com/Flyspray/flyspray/archive/v1.0-rc8.tar.gz | tar xz
+    cd flyspray-1.0-rc8
     curl -sS https://getcomposer.org/installer | php
     php composer.phar install

-Point your webbrowser where use unzipped the download file and follow the configuration instructions.
+Rename folder flyspray-1.0-rc8 to shorter name or move to webroot if you want and point your webbrowser there and follow the configuration instructions.

 #### Windows users can download Windows installer on https://getcomposer.org/download/
     If you downloaded the installer, make sure to include it to shell when asked.